Collegium Artisticum: Art museum

 With the end of the Second World War a number of Bosnian artists established the annual Collegium Artisticum exhibition in 1947.
 The initial founders were all former members of the Collegium Artisticum movement and included Ismet Mujezinović, Vojo Dimitrijević, Mica Todorović, Vojislav Hadžidamjanović, Roman Petrović, Behaudin Selmanović, Sigo Summerecker, Petar Šain and Hakija Kulenović.
 On the 30th anniversary of the Liberation of Sarajevo in 1975 the City Assembly in cooperation with the Association of Artists (ULUBIH), Association of Applied Arts and Design (ULUPUBIH) and the Association of Architects (AABIH) founded the Collegium Artisticum contemporary art museum.

+Over its more than four decades of existence, Collegium Artisticum has hosted over a thousand exhibitions.
+The gallery has featured works from all prominent artists from Bosnia and Herzegovina, as well as notable figures from the former Yugoslavia.
+The Grand Prix awarded by Collegium Artisticum at its annual April 6th Exhibition is regarded as one of the most prestigious art awards in the region.

+Three artistic associations operate within Collegium Artisticum’s space: ULUBiH (Association of Fine Artists), ULUPUBiH (Association of Applied Artists), and AABiH (Association of Architects of Bosnia and Herzegovina).
+These associations contribute to the gallery’s vibrant role in supporting and showcasing artistic expression in Bosnia and Herzegovina.